 Both incomes or losses that arise from trading of futures and options has to be treated as a business income or loss and requires filing of returns using the ITR-4 tax form.
 Taxable income after deductions is also taxed.

 Filing of income tax returns with regards to any income earned from the trading in Futures and Options is by and large confusing for most taxpayers.
 Most Futures and Options transactions are quite huge and take place on a regular basis with low profits generated.
 Due to the high number of transactions taking place for large amounts, the levying of income tax on the profit or loss obtained via these transactions is treated differently as compared to the profit or loss arising out of any other form of business.
 Keeping this in mind, income arising from the trading of Futures and Options could be treated either as business income or as capital gains.

-Income Tax Return Form To Be Filed For Profit Or Loss Arising From Futures and Options:
+ITR Form To Be Filed For Profit or Loss Arising From Futures and Options

 Any income or loss that arises from the trading of Futures and Options is to be treated and considered as business income or business loss.
 As such, the ITR-4 tax form would be required by the taxpayer to file his or her returns.
 Any taxable income that has been acquired from the trading of Futures and Options after any deductions have taken place is taxed as per prescribed income tax slab rates.

 Section 43(5) of the Income Tax Act states that any transactions that take place during Futures and Options trading are to be deemed non speculative transactions.
 This means than any profits gleaned from such trading would be taxed in the same manner as income or profits acquired from the carrying on of any other kind of business.
 Therefore the taxpayer can claim deductions on tax for any expenses he may have incurred while trading in Futures and Options such as telephone bills, electricity bills, internet bills etc

 Ramifications of Treating Income From Futures and Options As Business Income